 Know your risk: An individual’s susceptibility to livery injury from Tylenol (acetaminophen) varies.
 People who have increased sensitivity may experience toxic effects at lower doses, as may those who use alcohol or who have pre-existing liver disease.
-Talk to your doctor if you drink more than three alcoholic drinks per day, take the prescription blood thinner warfarin, or if you have liver disease.
+Talk to your doctor if you drink over three alcoholic drinks per day, take the prescription blood thinner warfarin, or if you have liver disease.
 Even if you take Tylenol (acetaminophen) at the recommended dose, you may still be at an increased risk for liver disease.

 Advertising tactics: Advertisements for over-the-counter acetaminophen-containing products such as Tylenol frequently emphasize their effectiveness.
-Unlike prescription medications, these advertisements are not required to offset these messages with warning information about the associated risks.
+Unlike prescription medications, these advertisements are not required to offset these messages of warning information about the associated risks.
 Since the association between acetaminophen and liver damage is not well-known among consumers, consumers may not be fully aware of the potential risks.

 Read labels carefully: All medications have a listing of their ingredients on their label.
 For over-the-counter medications such as Tylenol, refer to the “Drug Facts” label under the section titled “Active Ingredients.”
-If your medicine contains acetaminophen you will find it listed there.
+If your medicine contains acetaminophen, you will find it listed there.
 Prescription medications will contain the ingredient labeled as “acetaminophen” or “APAP.”

-If you are considering a potential Tylenol liver damage lawsuit and want a free look at your options, call 800-553-8082 or get a free on-line consultation.
+If you are considering a potential Tylenol liver damage lawsuit and want a free look at your options, call 800-553-8082 or get a free online consultation.